November 2 in History

 1965 – Norman Morrison, a 31-year-old Quaker, set himself (suicide) on fire in front of the river entrance to the Pentagon to protest the use of napalm in the Vietnam war.

-1983 – President Reagan signed the bill establishing the Dr Martin Luther King Jr. holiday, held on the third Monday in January.
+1983 – President Reagan signed the bill establishing the Dr Martin Luther King Jr. holiday on the third Monday in January.

-1988 – The Morris Worm, the first internet-distributed computer worm to gain significant mainstream media attention, was launched from MIT.
+1988 – The Morris Worm, the first internet-distributed computer worm to gain significant mainstream media attention, was launched at MIT.
 It was written by a student at Cornell University, Robert Tappan Morris.
-His intention was to gauge the ‘size’ of the intenet.
+He intended to gauge the ‘size’ of the internet.

 2000 – The first crew arrived at the International Space Station.
 The assembly of the IISS began in November 1998.

 2003 – Arrested Development debuted on FOX.
-Despite acclaim from critics, Arrested Development received low ratings and the series was cancelled in 2006.
+Despite acclaim from critics, Arrested Development received low ratings, and the series was canceled in 2006.
 It returned in 2016 on Netflix.